Insight · Government · Saudi Arabia

 The ODRL map: where 38 entities actually sit

-Applying the ODRL framework to KSA’s 24 ministries and 14 major independent authorities and platforms (April 2026 baseline) produces a full ladder: all seven levels are populated when the national catalogue is scored alongside individual publishers.
+Applying the ODRL framework to KSA’s 24 ministries and 14 major independent authorities and platforms (April 2026 baseline) produces a full ladder: all seven levels are populated when the data.gov.sa national open catalogue (the public Open Data Platform) is scored alongside individual publishers.

 Open Data Readiness Level (ODRL) — KSA entities (Apr 2026)